 …written and emailed to us about a month before you tell it

 Sending your story to us is the beginning of a process that does not stop until Stories @ The Edge.

 Everything about this evening is designed to build relationships and this is one of the most important.
 As soon as we get your story we will introduce you to your story guide.
 You and your story guide will meet to talk about your story.
 Your story guide is there just for you…they are your supporter, cheerleader, coach, and guide.
-During your initial meeting, you will: go over the process of the evening, they will answer any questions you may have, and fine tune your story.
+During your initial meeting, you will: go through the process of the evening, they will answer any questions you may have, and fine-tune your story.
 Your story guide will also give you invitations to hand out to friends and family.
 On the night of your story, your guide will help you through the evening and will probably be the one to introduce you to the gathering.